TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

 .. important::

-   In order to trigger documentation rendering on the documentation server you have to add an webhook, see :ref:`webhook`.
+   In order to trigger documentation rendering on the documentation server you have to add a webhook, see :ref:`webhook`.

 .. tip::